212-988-4040 Menu

 Grade 1: The breast or breasts are soft and look natural.

-Grade 2: The breast or breasts are slightly firm, but look normal and natural.
+Grade 2: The breast or breasts are slightly firm but look normal and natural.

 Grade 3: The breast or breasts are firm, look abnormal, and feel uncomfortable.

 Grade 4: The breast or breasts are hard, painful, and look abnormal.
+Grades III and IV capsular contracture are treated with surgery.

 There is no way to truly prevent capsular contracture from occurring.
 There are, however, some ways to reduce the potential of capsular contracture happening as well as capsular contracture treatment options.
 These are things to think about when you’re having your initial breast implant surgery: